 FIG. 37.-Development of sea-urchin.
-A, free-swimming young; a, a, lime rods; b, urchin forming within.
+A, freeswimming young ; a, a, lime rods ; b, urchin forming within.
 B, later form, showing spines.

 The skin of Holothurians is leathery, and contains numbers of curious bodies resembling dumb-bells, wheels, and anchors (Fig. 39).
-The Holothuria Floridiana is inhabited by a fish, the Fierasfer.\ In the Holothuria scabra of Zamboanga lives an entirely different fish (Enchely-ophis vermicularis).
+The Holothuria Floridiana is inhabited by a fish, the Fierasfer.
+In the Holothuria sca-

-\ In many observed by the author on the Florida reef they invariably died as soon as taken from the Holothurians; but in the aquarium at Naples they have been seen to leave their home and return tail first, the action of the Holothurian in taking in water helping them in.
+In many observed by the author on the Florida reef they invariably died as soon as taken from the Holothurians; but in the aquarium at Naples they have been seen to leave their home and return tail first, the action of the Holothurian in taking in water helping them in. bra of Zamboanga lives an entirely different fish (Enchelyophis vermicularis).

-Fig. 38.-Sea-cucumber (Holothuria lutea), showing tentacle-like gills.
+FIG. 38.-Sea-cucumber (Holothuria lutea), showing tentacle-like gills.